cannikin/cameronjs/README.md

-# Welcome to Cameron
-## A Simple Framework for Simple Apps
+## Cameron: A Simple Framework for Simple Apps

 Cameron is a lightweight framework for building simple HTML/JS/CSS apps (that maybe even have an API).
 If you want to get something online that has some simple interactivity, forms and even an API,